 This report summarises the key results from our latest Fraser of Allander (FAI) Scottish Business Monitor, published in partnership with Addleshaw Goddard.

-The survey examined business sentiment in the first quarter of 2022 and the outlook and expectations throughout 2022.
+The survey examined business sentiment in the first quarter of 2023 and the outlook and expectations for the year ahead.

 Adam is an Economist Fellow at the FAI who works closely with FAI partners and specialises in business analysis.
 Adam's research typically involves an assessment of business strategies and policies on economic, societal and environmental impacts.
 Adam also leads the FAI's quarterly Scottish Business Monitor.